mtlong29/MySite/_posts/notes/2017-09-02-javascript-dom-and-the-event.md

 ### Learn More

-Learn more on the MDN pages: <a class="fancyLink" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function" target="_blank">Function statements</a> and <a class="fancyLink" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/function" target="_blank">Function expressions</a>
+Learn more on the MDN pages: <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function">Function statements</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/function">Function expressions</a>

 ## Delaying Execution of a Function with setTimeout()

 The window object has a `setTimeout()` function we can use to delay the execution of a function.

 The below javascript executes the function after 3 seconds have passed.
-To learn more about the `setTimeout()` function see the <a class="fancyLink" href="https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setTimeout" target="_blank">MDN page for setTimeout()</a>
+To learn more about the `setTimeout()` function see the <a href="https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setTimeout">MDN page for setTimeout()</a>

 {% highlight javascript linenos %}
 window.setTimeout((something) => {